amit4184/ezyresource/docs/ec-designer/Get started/Overview.md

 ---
 ## **EC Designer Overview**

-Welcome to Japan the EC Designer – a powerful tool within EzyDesigner SaaS that empowers businesses to create, customize, and sell personalized products effortlessly.
+Welcome to the EC Designer – a powerful tool within EzyDesigner SaaS that empowers businesses to create, customize, and sell personalized products effortlessly.
 This section provides a high-level overview of what EC Designer is, who it's for, and how you can start using it to scale your personalization and print-on-demand workflows.

 ## **What is EC Designer?**